 What is the treatment for genital warts?

-Treatments for genital warts range from watching to see if the warts go away, acid medicines, creams, and laser therapy.
+Treatments for genital warts range from watching to see if the warts go away, acid medicines, creams, to laser therapy.
 The treatment will remove visible warts and unwanted symptoms such as itchiness.
 The type of treatment your health care provider recommends will depend on the number, location, and size of the warts and the cost and side effects of the different treatments.
 It’s important to talk with your health care provider about treatment choices and what type of follow-up you will need.
 Tell your health care provider if you think you are pregnant so that the right therapy is chosen.

-Do NOT use over-the-counter “wart medicine” on genital warts.
+NEVER use over-the-counter “wart medicine” on genital warts.
 (These medicines are not meant for the very sensitive skin around your genital area).

 Will I always have HPV?

-Researchers used to believe that if you had HPV you would always carry the virus, but because of new medical research, we now believe that in most cases a person who has a normal immune system will actually clear HPV without treatment.
+Researchers used to believe that if you had HPV you would always carry the virus, but because of new medical research, we now believe that in most cases a person who has a healthy immune system will actually fight off HPV without treatment.
 This means that the virus can no longer be detected.
 However, it remains possible that in some people the virus is hidden and can cause symptoms later.
 It is important to remember that if you have had an HPV infection, you can still become re-infected with HPV if you come in contact with the virus again.

 How can I prevent or lower my chances of getting HPV or genital warts?